Ajit Doval: National Security Advisor (2014–present)

+First term

-On 30 May 2014, Doval was appointed as India's fifth National Security Advisor.
+On 30 May 2014, Doval was appointed as India's fifth National Security Advisor (NSA).
+Doval will hold the post as long as Narendra Modi is the Prime Minister, or until further orders.

+He was appointed as the Prime Minister's special envoy to Afghanistan.

 In June 2014, Doval facilitated the return of 46 Indian nurses who were trapped in a hospital in Tikrit, Iraq, following the capture of Mosul by ISIL.
 Doval, flew to Iraq on 25 June 2014 to understand the position on the ground and make high-level contacts in the Iraqi government.
 Although the exact circumstances of their release are unclear, on 5 July 2014, ISIL militants handed the nurses to Kurdish authorities at Erbil city and an Air India plane specially-arranged by the Indian government brought them back home to Kochi.

 Along with Army Chief General Dalbir Singh Suhag, Doval planned a cross-border military operation against National Socialist Council of Nagaland (NSCN-K) separatists operating out of Myanmar.
-Indian officials claimed that the mission was a success and 20–38 separatist belonging to Nationalist Socialist Council of Nagaland (NSCN-K) were killed in the operation.
+Indian officials claimed that the mission was a success and 20–38 separatists belonging to Nationalist Socialist Council of Nagaland (NSCN-K) were killed in the operation.
 However, the Myanmar government denied the strikes.
 According to Myanmar officials, the Indian operation against NSCN-K took place entirely on the Indian side of the border.